nxp-imx/meta-nxp-connectivity/README.md

 >  **Note** If you are using the official PAA files, the end Matter device must have the official DAC and PAI installed.

-Q4 : What should do when encountering the log "Avahi client collision detected: Local name collision" during OTBR setup with K32W RCP on i.MX8M Mini EVK?

-A : Please run the following commands to clear the Avahi cache and then setup the OTBR.

-    $ sudo systemctl stop avahi-daemon
-    $ sudo rm -rf /var/run/avahi-daemon/*
-    $ sudo systemd-resolve --flush-caches
-    $ sudo systemctl start avahi-daemon
+Q4 : How to save the commission information so that the board does not need a commission process after a reboot?

+A : You can save the commission information by below command:

+    $ mkdir -p /etc/matter && export TMPDIR=/etc/matter

+    After rebooting the device, re-export the `TMPDIR` environment by below command:

+    $ export TMPDIR=/etc/matter